labrute974/scaffoldinator/README.md

     bundle exec ./scaffoldinator help

+All the *--hosts* options for subcommands can take username and port.

+Example:

+    bundle exec ./scaffoldinator setup -H root@127.0.0.1:2222,root@192.168.0.1

+By default, the port is 22.

 ### Configuration task file

 The task file is just a *yaml* file.
 Check [here](http://www.yaml.org/spec/1.2/spec.html) for yaml.